Beta glucan is a naturally

 To investigate the effect of bread formulated with 6 g of beta-glucan (oat

-soluble fiber) on serum lipids in overweight normotensive subjects with mild to
+soluble fiber) on serum lipids in overweight subjects with high cholesterol levels.
+Thirty-eight male subjects who

 were eligible for the study ate an isocaloric diet for a 1-week period.
 They

-were then divided into 2 groups: group A (n = 19), who were maintained on
+were then divided into 2 groups: group A, who were maintained on

 American Heart Association (AHA) Step II diet, including whole wheat bread, and

-group B (n = 19), who were maintained on AHA Step II diet containing high levels
+group B, who were maintained on AHA Step II diet containing high levels

-of monounsaturated fatty acids plus bread containing 6 g of beta-glucan (Nutrim-OB)
+of monounsaturated fatty acids plus bread containing 6 grams of beta-glucan (Nutrim-OB)

-(LDL) cholesterol also decreased significantly in the two groups: group A, from
+(LDL) cholesterol also decreased significantly in the two groups; however, the beta-glucan

-than the diet without beta-glucan.
-The beta-glucan diet also decreased fasting
+fortified diet was significantly more effective.
+The beta-glucan diet also decreased fasting plasma glucose, whereas

-individuals with mild to moderate hypercholesterolemia.
-The diet with added
+in overweight male individuals with mild to moderate hypercholesterolemia.

 Dr Sahelin comments: Six grams of beta-glucan is a high amount and